jax-ml/jax/docs/export/export.md

             error_message=""Dimension variable 'h' must have integer value >= 1.
 Found {0}")
 ```

-(export-serialization-version)=
+(export-calling-convention-version)=

-### Serialization version numbers
+### Calling convention versions

-We list here a history of the serialization version numbers:
+We list here a history of the calling convention version numbers:

   * Version 1 used MHLO & CHLO to serialize the code, not supported anymore.
   * Version 2 supports StableHLO & CHLO.
 Used from October 2022.
 Not supported